Conservative rural politician is Australia's new deputy PM

 Turnbull welcomed McCormack's appointment, saying he expected the more than 70-year coalition between the two parties would continue under his leadership.

+The coalition has endured a tumultuous few months, with the scandal coming on the heels of a dual citizenship crisis that involved some of its lawmakers, including Joyce, and threatened its wafer-thin parliamentary majority.

-McCormack was first elected to the lower House of Representatives in 2010 representing Riverina, a rural region in southwest New South Wales state.
+McCormack, first elected to the lower House of Representatives in 2010 representing the rural region of Riverina in southwest New South Wales state, is not without controversy.

 More than two decades ago as a local newspaper editor he wrote a column in which he described homosexuality as "sordid behaviour".